Getting a 650 Credit Score Mortgage can seem like a daunting task.

 For example, someone who owes $100,000 in just credit cards has a lower credit mix than someone who owes a similar amount split between credit cards, student loans, and auto payments.
 Typically, people with a higher combination are more skilled at managing multiple types of credit and are usually more trusted than those with just one kind.

 How a 650 Credit Score Impacts Your Interest Rates

-The following bullet-points will illustrate just how much more you’ll pay for your home than someone with a 720 score.
-For the sake of simplicity and space, we are only going to discuss total costs and not break them down into factors such as prepaid financing.
-Also, note that this is a very rough estimate that does not take into account how your interest rate payments change as you pay off more of the mortgage.
+The following bullet-points will illustrate just how much more you'll pay for your home than someone with a 720 score.
+For simplicity and space, we are only going to discuss total costs and not break them down into factors such as prepaid financing.
+Also, note that this is a very rough estimate that does not consider how your interest rate payments change as you pay off more of the mortgage.

 A 650 Credit Score Scenario

 - Interest Cost – $600 per month

 - Monthly Payments Before Interest – $250 per month

 - Monthly Payments After Interest – $850 per month

 - Total Payments During the Loan Life – $306,000

 - Total House Cost – $100,000